moabitcoin/sisyphus/README.md

 ### :rocket: Feature extraction

 ```
-  ./bin/sfi save-feature --help
+  ./bin/sfi extract-features --help
 ```

-Extracts high level feature maps for all image frames from a trained convolutional neural net.
-(ResNet-50) Saves `.npy` files with the extracted feature maps in parallel to all image frames.
+Extracts high level feature [MAC]() maps for all image frames from a pre-trained convolutional neural net.
+(ResNet-50 + ILSVRC2012).
+Saves the features in individual `.npy` files with the extracted feature maps in parallel to all image frames.
 We recommend running this step on GPUs.

 ### :european_post_office: Building index